boywing/coc-clan-statistics/README.md

 Installation:
 1. Import the sql-scripts to your mysql database.
 2. Configure your mysql settings in the mysql_coc.php file.
-3. Set up your options in the site_php/index.php file.
+3. Set up your options in the config.php file.
+4. Modify the text in site_php/lang.en.php to match your choice.
-4. Get a API-token from https://developer.clashofclans.com
+5. Get a API-token from https://developer.clashofclans.com
-5. Add this API-token to the token.php file.
+6. Add this API-token to the token.php file.
-6. Run the update scripts from the command line.
+7. Run the update scripts from the command line.
-7. See the statistics show up on your new web site.
+8. See the statistics show up on your new web site.

 Example site: https://aktivavikingar.se/statistik